youyuge34/PI-REC/README.md

 -----

 We propose a universal image reconstruction method to represent detailed images purely from binary sparse edge and flat color domain.
-Here is the open source code and the drawing tool.<br>
+Here is the open source code and the drawing tool.
+Learn more about related works here --> [image-to-image papers collection](https://github.com/lzhbrian/image-to-image-papers).<br>

 *\*The codes of training for release are no completed yet, also waiting for release license of lab.* <br>
 **Find more details in our paper: [Paper on arXiv](https://arxiv.org/abs/1903.10146)**<br>
 <br>